govscienceuseR/indexBuild/README.md

 # functions

-referenceBuild currently does two main tasks: (1) search and identify IDs for venues (e.g., journals) and concept tags in openAlex; (2) query works associated with venues or concepts in openAlex and return a json database
+referenceBuild currently does two main tasks: (1) search and identify IDs for venues (e.g., journals) and concept tags in openAlex; (2) query works associated with venues or concepts in openAlex and return a json database.
+Right now, these tasks are split across venues and concepts, e.g., there are separate extractVenues() and extractConcepts() functions.